 Adopting the PCS formula of adding one grade per year has allowed the Upper School culture and curriculum to grow stronger each year.
-In the fall of 2013, PCS welcomed its first 12th grade class.
+In the fall of 2014, PCS graduated its first class of seniors with an excellent rate of 88% of them pursuing higher education.
 The school’s highly qualified faculty and staff continue to be energetically engaged in delivering best practices in teaching and learning.
 They are committed to helping each class acquire the knowledge, skills, academic credits, and enrichment experiences they need to graduate on time and to compete successfully for admission to the post-secondary programs of their choice.